 Croatia: Starting in 2019, suppliers to the public sector are required to use electronic invoicing.
 It is necessary to create an XML file and send it to the Croatian central platform via the Peppol network, which will then distribute it to government organizations.

 Slovakia: Sending electronic invoices to public entities is optional and possible through the national platform, IS EFA.
-It will soon be put into effect across all levels.
+As of April 2023, business-to-governement electronic invoicing will be mandatory in Slovakia.